pwittchen/wittchen.io/source/_posts/writing-my-first-library-in-kotlin.md

 }
 ```

 We can use JUnit and Java assertion libraries like Google Truth and mocking libraries like Mockito.
-There's also mockit-kotlin library, but in my case, I used mockito-core.
-There are also other mocking libraries like MockK and libraries for BDD like Spek.
+There's also [mockit-kotlin](https://github.com/nhaarman/mockito-kotlin) library, but in my case, I used [mockito-core](https://github.com/mockito/mockito).
+There are also other mocking libraries like [Mockk](https://github.com/mockk/mockk) and libraries for BDD like [Spek](https://github.com/spekframework/spek).
+Moreover, we can achieve more concise syntax for unit tests using various kotlin libraries like [kotlintest](https://github.com/kotlintest/kotlintest).
+I haven't used it in this project yet, but I may update it in the future.

 ## JavaDoc